Sadamdi/APK-Resep-Online/README.md

 # Dessertphoria 🍰

-Dessertphoria is a web-based platform that offers a collection of delightful dessert recipes.
+Dessertphoria is a Android APP platform that offers a collection of delightful dessert recipes.
 This project is part of the IT Incubation program, developed by **Group 1 of GDSC**.

 ## Project Overview
 This project provides users with an easy-to-use interface to browse through various dessert recipes.
 The recipes are fetched from the public API [DummyJSON](https://dummyjson.com), providing sample data to showcase functionality.